This post may contain affiliate links. Full disclosures here.

 What does power pumping do?

-The main reason why power pumping is so effective is simply because it triggers the supply and demand switch.
+The main reason why power pumping is so effective at increasing milk supply is simply because it triggers the supply and demand switch.

-Every time you fully empty your breasts to complete emptiness, your body begins to work hard to replenish that depletedness and then some – And than some, that is the trick!
+Every time you fully empty your breasts to complete emptiness, your body begins to work hard to replenish that vacancy and MORE – and that is the trick!

-The purpose of power pumping is to encourage your body to go beyond just replenishing what was already there and go above and beyond that demand.
+The purpose of power pumping is to encourage your body to not only replenish what was already there, but to go above and beyond the previous demand.

 The more you demand of your milk supply, the more your body will get the signal that it needs to up the supply and produce more milk!